 There are frequent opportunities for our students to gain valuable teaching and academic work experience, which make them competitive candidates in the job market.

-With regular seminars from the various departments in the School of Behavioural, Cognitive and Social Sciences, including our own Linguistics Seminar Series, our PHD students have the opportunity to present their research to a cross-disciplinary audience.
+With regular seminars from various departments including our own Linguistics Seminar Series, our PHD students have the opportunity to present their research to a cross-disciplinary audience.

-Students have the opportunity to apply for the BCSS conference travel grant during their candidature.
+Students have the opportunity to apply for a conference travel grant during their candidature.

 Many of our PhD students apply for a scholarship to fund their period of candidature.
 Domestic students can apply for an Australian Postgraduate Award (APA), and international students can apply for an International Postgraduate Research Scholarship (IPRS).

 During candidature, students can apply for the Keith and Dorothy Mackay Travelling Scholarship to fund overseas travel.